mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

    alias name statement 1 | statement 2 | statement 3

 Notice that with the piping, this alias now performs multiple actions.
-Let’s make the code we used above to print “Scripting Is Fun!”, all on separate lines, and call this new alias “fun”:
+Let’s make the code we used above to print "Scripting Is Fun!", all on separate lines, and call this new alias "fun":

 .. code:: text